El

 El Salto Creek above Arroyo Seco, NM about

-7 miles north of Taos, owns as grand of a collection of waterfalls as you will
+7 miles north of Taos, has as grand of a collection of waterfalls as you will

-cost $4 per person and are convenient to obtain at a blue house on your left as
+visit cost $20 per person (children are free) and are convenient to obtain at a

 I had always heard that there were seven